iankuan/Verify_Netflix_Per-Title_Encode_Optimization/README.md

 #Arthor: Yen-Kwan Wu
 #
 # Verify_Netflix_Per-Title_Encode_Optimization
-Use ffmpeg and x265( HEVC) to verify the Per-Title_Encode_Optimization by Netflix I just test the file in 4K at http://media.xiph.org/video/derf/ (I try the Netflix_Narrator)
+Use ffmpeg and x265( HEVC) to verify the Per-Title_Encode_Optimization by Netflix.
+I just test the file in 4K at http://media.xiph.org/video/derf/ (I try the Netflix_Narrator)

 #Refernce